 REASONS FOR GROWING NUMBERS OF YOUTH HOMELESSNESS

 One of the biggest patrons of teen homelessness is family issues.
-Some families reject their children on a basis of their sexual orientation or early pregnancy.
+Likewise, some parents reject their children on a basis of their sexual orientation or early pregnancy.

-Teen pregnancy, family conflicts, substance abuse and difficulties at school can all lead to a child running away from the home.
-Youths who do not have access to proper education or jobs face economic problems and fall for other vices to heal themselves.
+A child can run away from home as a result of myriad of reasons such as teen pregnancy, family conflicts, substance abuse and difficulties at school.
+On the other hand, youths who do not have access to proper education or jobs face economic problems and fall for other vices to heal themselves.

-Transition from Foster Cares and other public institutions
+3- Transition from Foster Care and other Public Institutions

 About 25% of homeless children have faced physical and emotional exploitation and violence from the parents.